Law Day (United States): Criticism

-The day has been criticized as being intended to reduce the influence of May Day (or International Workers' Day), a holiday that originated with a general strike on 1 May 1886 in the campaign for the eight-hour day in the United States, which culminated in the Haymarket affair in Chicago. became an international day in support of American workers who were being subjected to brutal violence and judicial punishment.
+The day has been criticized as being intended to reduce the influence of May Day (or International Workers' Day), a holiday that originated with a general strike on 1 May 1886 in the campaign for the eight-hour day in the United States, which culminated in the Haymarket affair in Chicago.
+The intent the holiday to reduce worker influence was explicitly noted by President Donald Trump during his 2025 Law Day proclamation.

-"May Day started here [in the USA], but then became an international day in support of American workers who were being subjected to brutal violence and judicial punishment."
+It became an international day in support of American workers who were being subjected to brutal violence and judicial punishment.

 Codification

 36 U.S.C. § 113 states, in part: